MCanaan/Alexa-Skill/README.md

 # Alexa-Skill
-We imported the Jar Libraries and they are added to Referenced Libraries but i can't see them here.
+We imported the Jar Libraries and they are added to Referenced Libraries but i can't see them here(Just added them manually here).

 We added the Dependencies to the pom.xml but we still get the Following Errors.